openforcefield/standards/docs/enhancement-proposals/off-ep-0008.md

 ## Detailed description

+The vdW method section is updated to version 0.4.

 The `method` option is removed from the vdW section and replaced with two new options: `periodic_method` and `nonperiodic_method`.
 These encode the method that should be used for periodic and non-periodic simulations, respectively.

 Either `periodic_method` or `nonperiodic_method` can take the following values:

-* `"cutoff"`: The vdW interaction is truncated at some distance.
+* `"cutoff"`: The vdW interaction is truncated at a distance specified by the `cutoff` argument.
-* `"no-cutoff"`: The vdW interaction is truncated at some distance.
+* `"no-cutoff"`: The vdW interaction is not truncated.

-The `potential` option in the vdW section is not affected.
+Other options in the vdW section, such as `potential`, are not affected.

 ## Alternatives